 To make the mincemeat and marzipan slice I have used my Nan’s pastry recipe which you can find here.
-Once you have made your pastry allow it to rest in the ridge for 30 minutes.
-Take 2/3 of the pastry and roll out and place in your greased and floured baking tray, pushing in to the corners.
+Once you have made your pastry allow it to rest in the fridge for 30 minutes.
+Take 2/3 of the pastry and roll out and place in your greased and floured baking tray, pushing into the corners.
 At this stage don’t cut off the excess pastry.

 Nest spread your mincemeat all over the pastry and add balls on marzipan.